ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 #### Picking colours using the `Rcolourpicker` addin

 Setting custom colours for your graphs can set them apart from all the rest (we all know what the default `ggplot2` colours look like!), make them prettier, and most importantly, give your work a consistent and logical colour scheme.
 Finding the codes, e.g. `colour="#8B5A00"`, for your chosen colours, however, can be a bit tedious.
 Though one can always use Paint / Photoshop / google colour codes, there is a way to do this within RStudio thanks to the addin `colourpicker`.
-RStudio addins are installed the same way as packages, and you can access them by clicking on `Addins` in your RStudio menu.
+RStudio addins are installed the same way as packages and you can access them by clicking on `Addins` in your RStudio menu.
 To install `colourpicker`, run the following code:

 ```r
 install.packages("colourpicker")
 ```

-To find out what is the code for a colour you like, click on `Addins/Colour picker`.
+To find out what the code for a colour you like is, click on `Addins/Colour picker`.

 <center><img src="{{ site.baseurl }}/img/colourpicker.png" alt="Img" style="width: 800px;"/></center>

-When you click on `All R colours` you will see lots of different colours you can choose from - a good colour scheme makes your graph stand out, but of course, don't go crazy with the colours.
-When you click on `1`, and then on a certain colour, you fill up `1` with that colour, same goes for `2`, `3` - you can add mode colours with the `+`, or delete them by clicking the bin.
+When you click on `All R colours` you will see lots of different colours you can choose from.
+A good colour scheme makes your graph stand out, but of course, don't go crazy with the colours.
+When you click on `1`, and then on a certain colour, you fill up `1` with that colour.
+The same goes for `2`, `3` - you can add mode colours with the `+` or delete them by clicking the bin.
 Once you've made your pick, click `Done`.
-You will see a line of code `c("#8B5A00", "#CD8500")` appear - in this case, we just need the colour code, so we can copy that, and delete the rest.
+You will see a line of code `c("#8B5A00", "#CD8500")` appear.
+In this case, we just need the colour code so we can copy that and delete the rest.

 <center><img src="{{ site.baseurl }}/img/colourpicker2.png" alt="Img" style="width: 800px;"/></center>

 __Now that we have our colours, we can make a map.
-A map is really like any other graph - in our `ggplot()` code, we have to specify a dataframe and then say what should be plotted on the x axis and on the y axis - in our case, the longitude and latitude of each occurrence record.__
+A map is really like any other graph.
+In our `ggplot()` code, we have to specify a data frame and then say what should be plotted on the x axis and on the y axis: in our case, the longitude and latitude of each occurrence record.__

 ```r
 # Data visualisation ----